Siege of Kut: The siege

 The pursuing Ottoman forces under Halil Pasha arrived on 7 December 1915.
 Once it became clear the Ottomans had enough forces to lay siege to Kut, Townshend ordered his cavalry to escape south, which it did, led by Lieut.
 Colonel Gerard Leachman.
 The Ottoman forces numbered around 11,000 men and were increasing steadily with additional reinforcements arriving constantly.
 They were commanded by the respected but elderly German general and military historian Baron von der Goltz.
 Goltz knew the Ottoman army well, as he had spent 12 years working on modernizing it, from 1883 to 1895.
 After three attacks in December, Goltz directed the building of siege fortifications facing Kut.
 He prepared for an attack from Basra, using the Tigris River, by building defensive positions further down the river designed to cut off a river-borne relief.
-The Ottoman XVIII Corps that consisted of the 45th and 51st divisions were assigned to besiege Kut while the XIII Corps that consisted of the 35th and 52nd divisions were assigned down the Tigris river to block any relief force coming up from Basra.
+The Ottoman XVIII Corps that consisted of the 45th and 51st divisions was assigned to besiege Kut while the XIII Corps that consisted of the 35th and 52nd divisions was assigned down the Tigris river to block any relief force coming up from Basra.

 After a month of siege, Townshend wanted to break out and withdraw southwards but his commander, General Sir John Nixon saw value in tying down the Ottoman forces in a siege.
 Nixon had ordered transports from London, but none had arrived.
 The War Office was in the process of reorganizing military command; previously the orders had come from the Viceroy and India Office.

 However, when Townshend—inaccurately—reported that only one month of food remained, a rescue force was hastily raised.
 It is not clear why Townshend reported he only had enough food for one month when he actually had food for more than four months (although at a reduced level), but Townshend would not attempt an infantry retreat unprotected through hostile tribal lands without river transport.
 Nixon had ordered this with reinforcements, commanded by his son, but by December they were still only in the Suez Canal.
-The confusing communications would prove a critical delay.
+The confusing communications would prove to be a critical delay.

 Medical facilities in Kut were headed by Major General Patrick Hehir.